PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 **Mike:** The character development is based on visualization.
 Every enhancement of your characters skills and attributes will be shown in graphical effects like changing character animations, there are no more character stats. (src??)

-## Origins of Piranha Bytes?

-Sources:
-* Interview for gamespot.com 15.06.1998
-* Interview for IGN.com, 11.06.1998

-**Delekhan:** Can you tell us the origin of Piranha Bytes?
-Who are the key individuals involved in the creation of GOTHIC?
-Have we encountered your work elsewhere?

-**Stefan Nyul:** [...]
-At Piranha Bytes there is just one key individual and that's the team.
-Everybody's work for GOTHIC is vital and so it would be unfair to elevate someone above the others.

-**Mike Hoge:** Forget about all the stuff we did before. [...]
-I had to carry out other people's instructions and ideas if I were confident with them or not.
-Mostly, I wasn't.
-That's why I got started with Piranha Bytes.

-**Tom Putzki:**  We founded Piranha Bytes because we wanted to produce games we want to play ourselves - that's what we want to achieve with Gothic.

 ## Making of a fantasy RPG

 **Delekhan:** Why did you decide to make a role-playing game?